Reclaim your magic.

-I was called to be a figure of support early on in life, and have been in service to others as long as I was old enough to work in this field.
-I earned Bachelor’s degree in Psychology from University of Oregon in 2012 an my Master’s degree in Counseling Psychology from Pacific University in 2014.
+I was an apprentice to grief before I was even born.
+I was called to be a figure of support early in life and have been in service to others as long as I was old enough to work in this field.
+I earned my Bachelor’s degree in Psychology from University of Oregon in 2012 and my Master’s degree in Counseling Psychology from Pacific University in 2014.

-I offer therapeutic companionship for adults who are experiencing grief and loss, breakups, anxiety, identity crisis, depression, self-doubt, life transitions, self-discovery, disillusionment, death anxiety, low confidence, burnout due to performance and perfectionism, and relational troubles.
+I offer therapeutic companionship for adults who are broken-hearted, or otherwise experiencing grief and loss, death and dying, breakups, anxiety, identity crisis, spiritual crisis, depression, self-doubt, life transitions, self-discovery, creative blocks, disillusionment and lack of meaning, death anxiety, low confidence, performance and perfectionism, and relational troubles.

-I am an apprentice to grief, and intrigued by the relationship it has with being alive.
-I am here to bear witness to that grief and honor it.
+I am here to bear witness to grief and honor it.
 I am here to help you explore your pain in a way that focuses on identifying the conditions necessary to help you life a full, wholehearted, self-led and textured life where you get to experience a full range of emotions.
 This goes beyond daily functioning.
 I am here to help you get in touch with yourself.

 The therapeutic field has historically been steeped in a corrective attitude—that, if you are seeking support, something is wrong or defective in you.
-In reality, pain is an inevitable part of the human experience, and we all need an empathetic witness at certain points in our lives.
-My hope is that your whole self feels welcome to show up, which includes exploring your joys, dreams, sparks of interest, and the parts of you that you’ve learned to hide or shy away.
+In reality, pain is an inevitable part of the human experience and we all need an empathetic witness at certain points in our lives.
+My hope is that your whole self feels welcome to show up, which includes exploring your joys, dreams, courage, sparks of interest, and the parts of you that you’ve learned to hide or shy away from.

-I have seen that turning toward emotions can be a freeing act.
-It is useful (and it can even feel good!) to talk about the hard parts, to look at the wound.
+I have seen that turning toward feeling can be a freeing act.
+Let's talk about the hard parts.
 With chronic and perpetual suppression comes reduced capacity to engage with the world.
 Given that energy back, what would you like to do with it?

 What kind of a life would you like to create?